 First of all, nobody in the government expects people to live on a food budget of $4.80 a day.
 If you are sufficiently poor and your kids are undernourished, you can go to the welfare office where they will ask you about your income, expenses, family size, housing, and chances of getting a job.
 If the amount of money you have is insufficient to provide a healthy diet for the family, you can have food stamps of a dollar amount that will enable you to supplement your income with enough money to feed yourself and your kids.
 This number obviously varies with every family.
 The stamps are for food only and cannot be spent for anything else.

 (Don’t email me.
 I know there are a few stores run by creeps who will let people buy anything -- even cigarettes -- with their food stamps.
-The answer is to put the store owners in jail, not let them spoil a good program with their own greed.)

 Thus the letter, S, in SNAP means supplemental, as in just supplemental funds and not your total food allowance, as one writer claimed.
 The definition in Webster says that supplemental means something that is "an addition to."
 Right.

 I wish the irritated letter-writers who don’t think the Eagle owns a dictionary could have seen Ruthie, our housemaid, back in the depth of the Depression.
 Ruthie did everything for us: cook, serve the meals, clean, and baby-sit.
 She was happy with her salary of $11 a week because all her friends were getting $8.
 She, like so many "colored" women at that time, (don’t email me, "colored" was the nice term for black people in those days) she was obese, and of course she became diabetic.